microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 For Azure Arc - you must then create a Data Collection Rule (DCR) to specify the data collection characteristics.
 Here is an example DCR for setting up Change Tracking: https://learn.microsoft.com/en-us/azure/automation/change-tracking/change-tracking-data-collection-rule-creation

+Deploy a custom template suing this code snippet:
 ```json
 {
     "$schema": "http://schema.management.azure.com/schemas/2015-01-01/deploymentTemplate.json#",